jleibowitz-lacpw/presentations/web/hosts-bypass.md

 #  Bypassing DNS for Hostname Testing on Windows

-This Marp slide deck provides a high-level overview of using the Hosts file to test website changes on Windows by overriding DNS resolution.
+A high-level overview of using the Hosts file to test website changes on Windows by overriding DNS resolution.
 This technique helps ensure changes are working correctly before they are made public via DNS updates.

 ---